Korea has such an array of different terrains, foods, subcultures, and attractions; it’s no wonder people want to learn more about it.

 Locals prefer to call this jolly old man “santa haraboji” (Grandfather Santa) because it’s easier to say than ‘Santa Clause,’ but they sometimes refer to this Christmas figure using Konglish.

 Dressed in his familiar garb, the only difference is that he’s decked out in blue rather than red, and his hat is often replaced with a gat, or a traditional Korean hat for men.

 It's perfectly legal to drink alcohol in public

 No wonder Korean nightlife is famous for people getting drunk ‘til dawn.
-There are no restrictions if people want to drink alcohol on the streets, though day-drinking is culturally discouraged.
+There are no restrictions if people want to drink alcohol in Korea on the streets in public, though day-drinking is culturally discouraged.
 But if you feel like purchasing alcohol of any kind, you can just head to the nearest convenience store.

 And there’s no such thing as a sobriety check in Korea; if you get stopped by police, it’s usually because someone filed a complaint against you for being too loud and rowdy.

 Due to divorce rates soaring in 2015, that year the Constitutional Court decided to repeal the law that made adultery a legal offense.
 This was because spouses were accusing one another of adultery just to have reasons to get out of an unhappy marriage (see case of Ok So-ri).

 Although there were a lot of people that were against this motion due to the risk of encouraging people to commit adultery, most people were in favor of the change.
 Funny enough, right after this news was released, a spike in contraceptive sales occurred.
 Hmm.